smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-dedicated-core.md

   ```

-  Scheduled POD is assigned `Guaranteed` quality of service class, this can be checked by issuing `kubectl describe pod/test-pod`
+  Scheduled POD is assigned `Guaranteed` quality of service class, this can be examined by issuing `kubectl describe pod/test-pod`.

 Part of sample ouput is:
   ```yaml